factor/factor/README.md

 including dynamic types, extensible syntax, macros, and garbage collection.
-On a practical side, Factor has a [full-featured library](https://docs.factorcode.org/content/article-vocab-index.html), supports many different platforms, and has been extensively documented.
+On a practical side, Factor has a [full-featured library](https://docs.factorcode.org/content/article-vocab-index.html), which supports many different platforms, and has been extensively documented.

 The implementation is [fully
 compiled](https://concatenative.org/wiki/view/Factor/Optimizing%20compiler)